 Ease of Use

-Most computer speakers have very simple interfaces and are designed to be plugged into the headphone jack of your computer.
+Most computer speakers have very simple interfaces and are designed to plug into your computer's headphone jack.
 Beyond these basics, computer speakers can offer better user experiences by more easily fitting into the average desktop setup.
-This can be impacted by the size of/orientation required by the speakers, whether they can be powered via a simple USB port or need their own AC outlet, and how many wires are required to zig-zag over the desk.
+This can be impacted by the size of/orientation required by the speakers, whether they can be powered via a simple USB port or need their own AC outlet, and how many wires zig-zag over the desk.
 Small touches like a headphone jack pass-through port are nice as well, but we didn't find them to be hugely impactful in day-to-day use.

 Of all the models we tested, the Creative Pebble 2.0 probably offers the most seamless user experience.
 These speakers can be powered via any USB outlet, and the speakers are relatively small and don't take up much desktop real estate.
 The Cyber Acoustics CA-2014 offers a similarly simple design.
 The Logitech Multimedia Z200 follows this simple design trend, but the speakers themselves are significantly larger.

 The Bose Companion 2 Series III Multimedia speakers sit one step down from the simplest models.
 The speakers are just slightly larger than average and require an AC port for power.
 However, the huge step up in sound quality will likely be well worth the modicum of added logistics for many people.

 Even simple and inexpensive computer speakers can significantly upgrade the audio offered up by your computer.
 If you are still on the hunt, there are plenty of top-ranked Bluetooth speakers to explore, but we hope our detailed testing results have helped you whittle down exactly what you want out of a pair of speakers and which model will best satisfy those needs.

 — Max Mutter